What is a Dedicated Leak Site (DLS)?

 dedicated data leak site diagram

 Every day, data belonging to at least eight companies worldwide appears on DLSs, which accounts for only 10% of all ransomware victims.
 The number of DLSs where threat actors publish stolen data grew by 83%.
-In H2 2021 – H1 2022, data belonging to 2,886 victim organizations was published.
-Lockbit, Conti, and Hive have been the most active ransomware group, as these three accounted for more than 50% of all data published.
+In H2 2021 – H1 2022, data belonging to 2,886 victim organizations were published.
+Lockbit, Conti, and Hive have been the most active ransomware groups, as these three accounted for more than 50% of all data published.

-Additional pressure: for the victims, the exploit becomes an added pressure as their confidential data is published on a DLS.
+Additional pressure: For the victims, the exploit becomes an added pressure as their confidential data is published on a DLS.
 In most cases, it’s the final straw to pay the ransom.

 What are the types of data found on a DLS?